DecisionsDev/odm-ondocker/README.md

 For issues relating specifically to the Dockerfiles and scripts, please use the [GitHub issue tracker](https://github.com/ODMDev/odm-ondocker/issues).
 For more general issue relating to IBM Operational Decision Manager you can [get help](https://developer.ibm.com/odm/home/connect/) through the ODMDev community or, if you have production licenses for Operational Decision Manager, via the usual support channels.
 We welcome contributions following [our guidelines](https://github.com/ODMDev/odm-ondocker/blob/master/CONTRIBUTING.md).

+# License tracking with IBM License Service

+Refer to the [Add IBM License Metering annotations](README-license-annotations.md) page to enable license tracking in IBM License Service.

 # License
 [Apache 2.0](LICENSE)